 So I started this project, which is still in the testing phase.
 But seems to work fine.
 Let’s go through the build process to make a simple solar collector using an old window frame.
 I was lucky I’ve got this old window frame, which area is about 1 square meter.

 It has two glasses on both sides.
 I removed one glass and replaced it with an OSB sheet.
 Then placed about 30mm of Rockwool for thermal resistance:

 Luckily the window frame opens like a book.
 Four screws hold it together.
-Depth from glass to the middle is about 30mm – enough space for insulation in one side and for placing heat carrier pipe on another.
+Depth from glass to the middle is about 30mm – enough space for insulation on one side and placing heat carrier pipe on another.
 OK, the next step was to put a Tin sheet which will accumulate Sun radiation energy.

 Tin is reflective and reflects most of the energy like a mirror.
 We need to absorb as much power as possible.
 The best solution for this is to cover it with black paint.
 I covered it with non-glossy paint so it would not reflect any light.
 The darker is better.
 I found that paint coating works excellently as it is non-glossy.

-We all know that the best place to put solar collector is the roof.
+We all know that the best place to put solar collectors is the roof.
 Here it gets most of the sun and is in a safe place.
 I decided to go a different way.
 When you put a solar collector on the roof, it is higher than the water boiler.
 You will need a water pump to circulate hot water down.
-I wanted natural flow when water from collector flows upwards without any pumps.
-So I decided to put it lower than the boiler which is on the ground.
+I wanted natural flow when water from the collector flows upwards without any pumps.
+So I decided to put it lower than the boiler, which is on the ground.
 You can see that pipes are going up from the collector.
 I insulated the hot water pipe to preserve hot water from cooling until it reaches the water heater tank.

 Set up is still fresh and in the testing phase.
 Probably one collector won’t be enough to heat 120L of water.
-There is another same size window frame lying in the garage, so perhaps I will assemble another one to put aside.
+There is another same-sized window frame lying in the garage, so perhaps I will assemble another one to put aside.
 I will give updates on how it works pretty soon.